 - Parents/carers are informed when we need to record confidential information beyond the general personal information we keep i.e. injuries, concerns, safeguarding, contact with external agencies.

-- Parents/carers have access to files and records of their own children but not to those of any other child.
+- Parents/carers can request access to files and records of their own children but not to those of any other child.

 - All staff are aware that personal information given by parents/carers is confidential and only for use within the Nursery, where it affects planning for the child’s needs.